BuilderIO/builder/.changeset/slimy-chairs-act.md

 '@builder.io/sdk-vue': patch
 ---

-Adds a `className` prop to `Blocks` component in Gen2 SDKs.
-This will translate to add the same `className` to `BuilderBlocks` component.
+Feature: adds a `className: string` prop to the `Blocks` component used to apply a class to the `div` that wraps each list of blocks.